pladisdev/Discord-AI-With-STT/README.md

 ## Issues
 - Whisper will return a bunch of hallucinations that come from youtube commentary that can be filtered.
 For example: "THANK YOU", "Make sure to like, comment, and subcribe", "you", etc.
 - Possibility for a speaker to be cut off early when a large group is talking due to whisper processing taking too long
+- Stream sink does not work for a constant audio stream.
+Also does not work for small single word replies.

 ## Example
 Modified code used for the AI vtuber Aiko.